Note: Adjusted Upper and Lower Tier number strings for (Tuesday 01-08-08).

 The way I manage the change is to maintain an accurate up to date statistical flow chart.
 This chart indicates what numbers are hitting, what their status is at the time of the draw, and where they are located within a structured enviornment.

-Once I created the proper charts, I began seeing that certain groups of numbers behaved in a peculiarly significant pattern.
+Once proper charts were created and utilized, it became obvious that certain groups of numbers behaved in a peculiarly significant pattern.
 Two groups of numbers were created by dividing the statistical flow chart into an Upper Tier Group, and a Lower Tier Group of numbers.

-Many times 4 or 5 numbers would appear in one particular group of numbers, and the very next drawing 4 or 5 numbers would appear in the other/opposite group of numbers.
+Many times 4 or 5 numbers would appear in one particular Tier Group of numbers, and the very next drawing 4 or 5 numbers would appear in the other/opposite Tier Group of numbers.
 This peculiar pattern has been observed to occur for up to four or five continuous drawings in a row.
 There is one problem here.
-At certain times 4 or 5 numbers, (not necessarily the exact same numbers), appear again from within the same group of numbers as the previous drawing.
+At certain times 4 or 5 numbers, (not necessarily the exact same numbers), appear again from within the same Tier Group of numbers as the previous drawing.

 Now, this observation clicks a switch, doesn't it?
 If there is a particular pattern that commenly occurs involving a majority of numbers appearing in a certain group of numbers, and the observation has proved to re-occur repeatedly time after time where 4 or 5 numbers is going to re- appear the very next drawing in one group of numbers or the other, what would you do?

 Exactly!
-You would wheel all the numbers from each group and play them, wouldn't you?
+You would wheel all of the numbers from each group of numbers and play them, wouldn't you?

-But wait, how can all those strings be reduced to an affordable amount for wagering?
+How can I possibly reduce all those strings down to an affordable amount to wager?